 Key takeaways

-Wegovy starts working within 1–3 days of your first shot, although weight loss may take longer.
+Wegovy starts working within 1–3 days of your first shot or within 1 hour of your first oral dose, although noticeable weight loss takes longer.

-Wegovy is a popular weight loss medication that only needs to be taken once a week.
-Given that, you might wonder how fast Wegovy works.
-So, exactly how long does it take Wegovy to work?
-How long for Wegovy to work for weight loss?
-The short answer is that semaglutide, the active ingredient in Wegovy, begins to affect your body within days.
-However, it may take several weeks to notice a difference in body weight.
+Wegovy is a once-weekly weight loss medication that many people turn to when their current eating habits and exercise routine aren’t enough.
+But how long does it take Wegovy to work for weight loss?
+Semaglutide, the active ingredient in Wegovy, begins to affect your body within days.
+It may take several weeks, however, to notice a change in body weight.

 How long does it take for Wegovy to work for weight loss?

-In one study, people on 1.7 mg and 2.4 mg doses of Wegovy lost an average of 6% of their body weight after three months and 11% after six months.
-The study only measured results at those points, so the exact timing of earlier changes wasn’t tracked.
-We know people lost weight along the way, but early losses were likely small (under 5%).
-More meaningful results showed up by the three-month mark.
+In one study, people on 1.7 mg and 2.4 mg doses of injectable Wegovy lost an average of 6% of their body weight after three months and 11% after six months.
+Other research has found that people notice about 2% weight loss in the first month.
+The weight loss results are similar for people taking the Wegovy pill.

 At what dose does Wegovy start working?

-Wegovy is designed to start working for weight loss once you reach the higher maintenance dosage of 1.7 mg or 2.4 mg per week.
-That usually happens 3 –4 months after starting treatment.
+Wegovy’s active ingredient semaglutide starts working within days (injection) or hours (pill) of the first dose, but it takes longer to notice weight loss.
+Wegovy is designed to deliver meaningful weight loss results once you reach the higher maintenance dosage of 1.7 mg or 2.4 mg per week (for the injection) or 25 mg daily (for the pill).
+That typically happens around four months after starting treatment.

-However,the effects of semaglutide are dose-dependent.
-Meaning, people on higher doses tend to experience stronger effects than those on lower doses.
+The effects of Wegovy are dose-dependent, meaning people on higher doses tend to experience more weight loss than those on lower doses.
+A study reviewing medical records from a weight management clinic found that, on average:

-People who used lower doses (0.25 mg, 0.5 mg, or 1 mg) also lost weight, but not as much — about 5% at three months and 9% at six months.
+People who used lower doses (0.25 mg, 0.5 mg, or 1 mg) also lost weight, though not as much — about 5% at three months and 9% at six months.

 How quickly can you lose weight on Wegovy?